-Ed Alcock is a Franco-British documentary and portrait photographer, born in 1974 in the UK.
-After obtaining a PhD in mathematics, he moved to Paris to begin his photographic career as a correspondent for The Guardian and The New York Times, covering France, Europe, North and West Africa.
+Ed Alcock is a Franco-British documentary and portrait photographer, born in the UK.
+After earning a PhD in mathematics, he moved to Paris and began his career as a photographer for The Guardian and The New York Times, covering France, Europe, and Africa.

-He now collaborates with the international press: The Guardian Weekend, The Observer Review, The Economist, The New York Times Magazine, Elle Magazine, Le Monde, L’Obs, Télérama, Figaro Madame, Polka Magazine, El Pais Semanal etc. He is represented by the Paris-based Agence MYOP.
+Alcock now works with major international publications, including The Guardian, The Economist, The New York Times Magazine, Le Monde, Elle, and Polka Magazine, among others.
+He is represented by Agence MYOP in Paris.

 BOOKS